Mart Helme: Media controversy

-Mart Helme has made headlines in the media with some of his opinions.
+Helme has made headlines in the media with some of his statements, such as: "The police are already overwhelmed with work.
+Why should they be safeguarding the parades of perverts?" (speaking about the LGBT pride parade); "The number of negroes in Tallinn has grown explosively ...
+If you knock them against the head, then it sounds like hollow wood"; "Now we can see that a sales girl has become prime minister and some other street activist and uneducated person has also become a member of the government" (speaking about Finnish prime minister Sanna Marin); and "[Gay people in Estonia] should run around in Sweden.
+Everyone is friendly towards them there ...
+I don't look at them friendly."

 In December 2019, Helme said in a radio interview that a "sales assistant girl" had become Finland's prime minister and was now seeking "to liquidate Finland" – a reference to the election of Sanna Marin, who once worked as a cashier, as prime minister of Finland and the world's youngest serving head of government.
 This prompted an apology from Kersti Kaljulaid, Estonia's president to Finnish president Sauli Niinistö, who also asked that the apology be conveyed to Marin and the government.

 On 27 February 2020, Helme stated at a government press conference that the common cold had been renamed as the coronavirus and that in his youth nothing like that existed.
 He recommended wearing warm socks and mustard patches as well as spreading goose fat on one's chest as treatments for the virus.
 Helme also said that the virus would pass within a few days to a week just like the common cold.

 In an October 2020 interview with Deutsche Welle, while being in the role of the Interior Minister, Helme stated that the homosexual people in Estonia should rather go "run around in Sweden" and that he "doesn't view them friendly".
 This drew strong criticism in the media, the political spectrum and the President, who stated that someone with such opinions is unfit to serve as a government minister.
 The leaders of the other parties who formed a coalition with Helme stated that "his views should be ignored" and that "this is not what the coalition agreed on".
 The opposition in parliament demanded a resignation.
 The prime minister Jüri Ratas and his party later decided to keep Mart Helme in office.